Mass and angular momentum of black holes in 3D gravity theories with first order formalism: Introduction

 One purpose of this paper is an attempt to obtain mass and angular momentum of black holes using the first order formalism.
 As we consider MMG theory, the field equation of this theory is composed of general TMG equation with a parameter $\gamma$ and an additional symmetric tensor $J_{\mu\nu}$ which comprises symmetric squared Shouten tensors in order to evade ``bulk vs. boundary clash''.
 The MMG field equation is given by

 with some shifted parameters $\bar{\sigma}$, $\bar{\Lambda}_0$ and a non-zero dimensionless parameter $\gamma$ as a function of parameter $\alpha$ \cite{Bergshoeff:2014pca}.
 Since parameters $\sigma$ and $\Lambda_0$ are no longer sign and cosmological constant respectively, they should be replaced by $\bar{\sigma}$ and $\bar{\Lambda}_0$.
-Back-substituting the equation of the auxiliary fields $h$ into the MMG action cannot reduce to the MMG equation from the action for the metric alone.
-So Dealing with field equations including auxiliary fields seems more correct and consistent way.
+This equation cannot be obtained from an action for the metric alone by back-substituting the equation of the auxiliary fields $h$ into the MMG action.
+So dealing with field equations including auxiliary fields seems more correct and consistent way.
 Most of conserved charges are described by a surface integral having some tensors which are induced by the variation of a metric as its integrand.
 Using the first order formalism with field equations including auxiliary fields, we can obtain the charge variation which is represented by non-tensorial form structures as we can see below (\ref{Q-var}).
 The conserved charges and central charges in MMG theory have been calculated by Tekin using ADT method \cite{Tekin:2014jna}.
 The entropy of BTZ black hole in MMG theory have been obtained by Setare and Adami \cite{Setare:2015pva} with the first order formalism according to Tachikawa's method \cite{Tachikawa:2006sz}.
 Also the conserved charges in generalized minimal massive gravity (GMMG) theory \cite{Bergshoeff:2014bia,Setare:2014zea} have been obtained by Setare and Adami with the same method \cite{Setare:2015vea}.
-There were some studies of the properties of the linearized equation and holographic renormalization in MMG theory.
+There were some studies of the properties of the linearized equation and holographic renormalization in MMG theory \cite{Alishahiha:2014dma,Alishahiha:2015whv}.
 Nowadays there was a study about black hole entropy as the horizon Noether charge for diffeomorphism and local Lorentz symmetry \cite{Jacobson:2015uqa}.
 It has also been performed some studies for the quasi-local conserved charges by considering the Lorentz diffeomorphism invariant gravity theories \cite{Setare:2015nla,Setare:2015cvv,Setare:2015gss,Setare:2016hmn}.